Expected learning outcomes

 No examination support are allowed.

-All parts of the portfolie must be handed in.
+All parts of the portfolie must be handed in for the portfolio to be graded.

 David J. Barnes & Michael Kölling,